ZeraGmbH/vein-framework/README.md

 # vein-framework
 Vein framework is an event broker system.
-Data transferred is structured as entity with components:
+Data transferred is structured as entities with components:

 * Entities are identified by a system-unique integer id
 * Entities are containers for components